PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

 What a plugin provides
 ----------------------

-A quick primer on terminology of PennyLane plugins in this section:
+Here's a quick primer on PennyLane plugins:

 * A plugin is an external Python package that provides additional quantum *devices* to PennyLane.